AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Validate the data

-There are a few ways to confirm the data landed.
+There are a few ways to confirm the data was successfully ingested.

 #### Validate in the Platform UI

-To confirm the data landed in the dataset:
+To confirm the data was ingested into the dataset:

-1. On the same page where you have uploaded the data, click the **[!UICONTROL Preview dataset]** button on top-right
+1. On the same page where you have ingested the data, click the **[!UICONTROL Preview dataset]** button on top-right
-1. Click **Preview** button and you should be able to see all the uploaded data in dataset.
+1. Click **Preview** button and you should be able to see some of the ingested data.

     ![Preview the successful dataset](assets/ingestion-loyalty-preview.png)